-- 2.1 The Authority shall approved Procedural Standing Orders and Contract Standing Orders at its Annual Meeting and these standing orders shall be incorporated into the Authority's Constitution. - 2.2 No arrangements shall be made whereby a Committee, Sub-Committee or officer may exercise any power of the Authority to vary, revoke or add to these Standing Orders. - 2.3 Except where it is in accordance with a recommendation of a Committee, any motion to amend, revoke or add to these Standing Orders, when moved and seconded, shall stand adjourned without further discussion to the next ordinary meeting of the Authority, and shall stand referred to such Committee as the Authority shall direct for report to that Meeting. - 2.4 This Standing Order 2 and Procedural Standing Order 19.1 (Minutes) are not capable of being suspended.
+- 2.1 The Authority shall approve Procedural Standing Orders and Contract Standing Orders at its Annual Meeting and these standing orders shall be incorporated into the Authority's Constitution. - 2.2 No arrangements shall be made whereby a Committee, Sub-Committee or Officer may exercise any power of the Authority to vary, revoke or add to these Standing Orders. - 2.3 Except where it is in accordance with a recommendation of a Committee, any motion to amend, revoke or add to these Standing Orders, when moved and seconded, shall stand adjourned without further discussion to the next ordinary meeting of the Authority, and shall stand referred to such Committee as the Authority shall direct for report to that Meeting. - 2.4 This Standing Order 2 and Procedural Standing Order 19.1 (Minutes) are not capable of being suspended.

-- 2.5 Any of Procedural Standing Orders 3 7, (Meetings) 8.1 (Notice of Motion), 13.4, 13.5 and 13.6 (Requisition of Meeting), 16 (Order of Business) and 18.1 and 18.2 (Referring up) may be suspended by the Authority but only if: - 2.5.1 Notice of the intention to move a motion for such suspension has been included in the agenda for the meeting; and - 2.5.2 No Member of the Authority present at the meeting at which such a motion is made objects to such suspension. - 2.6 Any of the other Standing Orders may be suspended by the Authority provided that either: - 2.6.1 Notice of intention to move such suspension has been included in the agenda for the Meeting; or - 2.6.2 At least one half of the number of Members of the Authority are present. - 2.7 A suspension under paragraphs 2.5 or 2.6 shall have the effect that the Standing Order suspended is not in force during the period of suspension.
+- 2.5 Any of Procedural Standing Orders 3 7, (Meetings) 8.1 (Notice of Motion), 13.4 and 13.6 (Requisition of Meeting), 16 (Order of Business) and 18.1 and 18.2 (Referring up) may be suspended by the Authority but only if: - 2.5.1 notice of the intention to move a motion for such suspension has been included in the agenda for the meeting; and - 2.5.2 no Member of the Authority present at the meeting at which such a motion is made objects to such suspension. - 2.6 Any of the other Standing Orders may be suspended by the Authority provided that either: - 2.6.1 notice of intention to move such suspension has been included in the agenda for the Meeting; or - 2.6.2 at least one half of the number of Members of the Authority are present. - 2.7 A suspension under paragraphs 2.5 or 2.6 shall have the effect that the Standing Order suspended is not in force during the period of suspension.
 A suspension under paragraph 2.5 shall last for the period specified in the resolution to suspend the Standing Order, which shall not extend beyond the next Annual Meeting of the Authority.
-If no period is specified the suspension shall last only for the Meeting at which it is adopted. - 2.8 A printed copy of these Standing Orders shall be given to each Member following the Annual Meeting of the Authority, as part of the Constitution of the Authority. - 2.9 The ruling of the Person Presiding at any Meeting as to the construction or application of any of these Standing Orders shall not be challenged at that Meeting. - 2.10 Any of the Authority's Contract Standing Orders may be waived or suspended by the Authority or a Committee of the Authority acting with delegated powers provided that such a waiver or suspension shall not release the Authority from its obligation to comply with all statutory and regulatory requirements relating to procurement. - 2.11 Further to the implementation of the Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020 the Standing Orders are varied to comply with the Regulations while they remain in force and as contained within the Amendment to Standing Orders and Procedure Rules for Remote Meetings Guidance.
+If no period is specified the suspension shall last only for the Meeting at which it is adopted. - 2.8 A printed copy of these Standing Orders shall be given to each Member following the Annual Meeting of the Authority, as part of the Constitution of the Authority. - 2.9 The ruling of the Person Presiding at any Meeting as to the construction or application of any of these Standing Orders shall not be challenged at that Meeting. - 2.10 Any of the Authority's Contract Standing Orders may be waived or suspended by the Authority or a Committee of the Authority acting with delegated powers provided that such a waiver or suspension shall not release the Authority from its obligation to comply with all statutory and regulatory requirements relating to procurement.